-We finished up angles the other day, and I thought I would share the anchor chart we used and a couple of activities we did.
+We finished up angles the other day, and I thought I would share the teaching angles anchor chart we used and a couple of activities we did.
 This particular group is a group of 4th grade Talented and Gifted kids, so we did a quick, quick review!
 I used my Interactive Math Journal resource from the brilliant and wonderful Runde's Room!
 Seriously, the Math Journal is one of the best purchases I've ever made on TpT!

+When we finished the foldable and reviewed of the types of angles, we talked about measuring angles and made a little chart to describe the steps of measuring angles.
+We talked about labeling angles as well.
 Then, the kids made a shape on the left side of their math journals and started labeling and measuring angles… It was a really neat way to have them “prove” their thinking without having to do a worksheet.

-|The students drew their own shapes then identified angles (and types of line) and practiced measuring angles.
+Finally, the students drew their own shapes then identified angles (and types of line) and practiced measuring angles.

 We use these angle task cards and additive angle task cards in our rotations.
 I created the cards so that they fulfilled all of the angle standards and it worked GREAT for review and differentiation!
 I had three separate piles for them to work on so that they were all working on their appropriate level.

 As a side note, this task card organization system has totally SAVED me this year!
 You can read more about how I'm organizing my task cards HERE.

 Math rotations are also a great time to use Topple Blocks, so I created this angles Topple Blocks game too.
 If you're new to using Topple Blocks, this post has instructions and a free elapsed time game too.